Indian national held at Kurigram border

 Bangladesh Border Guard has detained an Indian national at Phulbari border in Kurigram for entering Bangladesh illegally.

-The detainee is Babul Mia, of Tharaikhana area in Cooch Behar of West Bengal, reports our Lalmonirhat correspondent quoting Phulbari Police Station Officer-in-Charge Nawabur Rahman.
+The detainee is Babul Mia, of Tharaikhana area in Cooch Behar of West Bengal, said Phulbari Police Station Officer-in-Charge Nawabur Rahman.

-The 15 BGB Battalion of Gangahat camp in Phulbari upazila under Lalmonirhat handed him over to Phulbari Police Station this afternoon.
+The 15 BGB Battalion of Gangahat camp in Phulbari upazila under Lalmonirhat handed him over to Phulbari Police Station yesterday afternoon.

 The OC said a case has been filed against him under the Passport Act.